Predicates

 full specification of the lambda expression syntax can be found in

-the the language grammar.
+the language grammar.

 The compiler checks whenever possible that all variables in a lambda expression are either classified as free variables or as lambda parameters.
 Non-classified variables in a lambda goal (including any anonymous variables) should be regarded as a programming error.
 The compiler also checks whenever possible if a variable is classified as both a free variable and a lambda parameter.
-There are a few cases where a variable playing a dual role is intended but, in general, this also results from a programming error.
+There are a few cases where a variable playing a dual role is intended, but, in general, this also results from a programming error.
 A third check verifies that no lambda parameter variable is used elsewhere in a clause.
 Such cases are either programming errors, when the variable appears before the lambda expression, or bad programming style, when the variable is used after the lambda expression.
 These linter warnings are controlled by the lambda_variables flag.
-Note that the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda expressions.
-To improve linter coverage, compile code using lambda expressions with the optimize flag turned on as that will result in additional cases of meta-arguments being evaluated for possible optimizations.
+Note that the dynamic features of the language and lack of sufficient information at compile-time may prevent the compiler from checking all uses of lambda expressions.
+To improve linter coverage, compile code using lambda expressions with the optimize flag turned on, as that will result in additional cases of meta-arguments being evaluated for possible optimizations.

 Warning